buwryme/VKIntox/README.md

 ![An image showcasing VKIntox's UI](assets/showcase_screenshot2.png)
 ![An image showcasing VKIntox's depth resolve modes](assets/showcase_screenshot3.png)

-> Compiling and using for native apps or Flatpak apps outside of Sober is still possible, of course...
-But this project has been made with Sober in mind

-These help form a post effects processing experience just like ReShade, but accessible to Linux.

-**If depth-dependent effects look wrong, please open the Advanced tab and try changing between depth resolve modes, which after each one, you press F10 (or your set keybind) to reload.

 ## ⚠️ Please open an issue if **anything** goes wrong, as long as it is indefinitely VKIntox's fault.

 To set it up for Sober, run `./setup_sober.sh`

-## Disclaimer

-**Use at your own risk**:
-- unstable shaders or extreme GPU load can still crash or freeze games.
-- VKIntox is driver-level but can still get you moderated
-- this is a very experimental project that has yet to improve.

-The codebase needs a lot of work and removage of extra unneeded features slobodaapl/**vkShade** has and those this project added... (e.g. MSAA resolve modes... transient attachment workaround...)

 ## Features